Alfred Lafone: Marriage and progeny

 In 1852 Lafone married Jane Boutcher, daughter of William Boutcher of Grateley in Hampshire.
 She died on 9 April 1885.
+A son, Captain William Bauthcher Lafone, aged 40, was killed in action at Ladysmith in January 1900.
+"In Captain Lafone the regiment has lost one of the kindest-hearted and best officers that ever led a company."

 Death

 He died aged 90 on 26 April 1911, at his mansion house Hanworth Park having been ill for about four months.